Cyrus – A Dog’s Journey

 About a year later, another little dog named Dexter was returned to the shelter because his adoption didn’t work out.
 His adoptive family had concerns about his disposition, so Dexter was moved into a foster home for evaluation.
 I happened to know his foster family, and one day they told me about this little guy who needed a second chance.
 I trusted their opinion about his sweet nature and decided to give him a try – besides, I’m a sucker for dogs who are down on their luck, and I reasoned that Trigger could use a buddy his own age!
 Dexter came to live with us Thanksgiving of 2013, and he and Trigger have become best buddies!
 They do everything together – play, roughhouse, explore, snuggle… They even love my cat (and she loves them too)!

-I am so grateful that the Stephens County Animal Welfare Center gave my boys a chance.
+I am so grateful that the Stephens County Humane Society gave my boys a chance.
 Both would probably have been doomed in a kill shelter, destined to die unwanted and unloved.
-SCAWC gave Trigger the time he needed for “his person” to find him, and they worked hard to give Dexter a fair evaluation.
-We have a happy little pack now because of the fine people at SCAWC and the work they do – thank you, Thank You, THANK YOU from all of us!!!
+SCHS gave Trigger the time he needed for “his person” to find him, and they worked hard to give Dexter a fair evaluation.
+We have a happy little pack now because of the fine people at SCHS and the work they do – thank you, Thank You, THANK YOU from all of us!!!

 Emily M. – Lubbock, TX

-If you have adopted a pet (or two!) from the Stephens County Animal Welfare Center and would like to share your success story on our website, please contact us!
+If you have adopted a pet (or two!) from the Stephens County Humane Society and would like to share your success story on our website, please contact us!